Former Trump adviser Navarro convicted of contempt of Congress | Law-Order

 Former U.S. President Donald Trump's trade adviser Peter Navarro was found guilty on Thursday of contempt of Congress for defying a subpoena from the House of Representatives committee that investigated the 2021 attack on the Capitol.
 A 12-member jury found Navarro guilty of two counts of contempt after he refused to testify or turn over documents to the Democratic-led House panel that investigated the Jan.
 6, 2021 riot by Trump supporters and broader attempts by Trump, a Republican, to reverse his 2020 election defeat.

+The verdict in Navarro's case in federal court in Washington came after a trial that featured just one day of testimony from three prosecution witnesses, former staff members of the select committee.
+The defense did not call any witnesses or present any evidence.
+Navarro's defense lawyers sought a mistrial following the verdict, claiming that jurors were allowed outside the courthouse for a break and encountered protesters angry over the Capitol riot.

+Mehta declined to rule on the request without additional information about what had transpired.
 Navarro said ahead of trial that he did not have to comply with the committee's demand because Trump invoked executive privilege, a legal doctrine that shields some executive branch records and communications from disclosure.
-But U.S. District Judge Amit Mehta ruled that Navarro could not use this as a defense, finding that the defendant had not put forward evidence that Trump formally invoked executive privilege in response to the subpoena.
-Defense lawyer Stanley Woodward was left to argue that Navarro's failure to comply may have been an accident or a mistake.

-The verdict represented a victory for the Justice Department and the now-defunct select committee, which moved aggressively to secure testimony from many of Trump's top advisers before being disbanded when Republicans took control of the House in January.
-Many of the committee's findings were mirrored in a federal criminal indictment obtained by Special Counsel Jack Smith accusing Trump of attempting to subvert the election results, one of four criminal cases he faces as he runs to regain the presidency in 2024.

-The panel sought to interview Navarro about a plan devised by him and other Trump allies, dubbed the "Green Bay Sweep," to delay Congress from certifying Democratic President Joe Biden's 2020 election victory.
-The committee concluded its work last year without interviewing Navarro.
-Navarro had said publicly that he was protecting the presidency by not sharing information with Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)